ibm-messaging/event-streams-samples/kafka-mirrormaker/README.md

 ## Building the image

-If you don't want to use the image we provide, you can build an image by completing these steps:
+To build the image yourself, complete these steps:

 1. Build the docker image:
     ```shell